 Below are the steps you are required to take to help improve the learning of your students and to assist Mesalands Community College in maintaining high academic standards.
 Submitting all course assessments electronically at the end of each semester is a requirement under your contractual obligations with Mesalands Community College.
 As with all assessment-related information you are required to complete, this form must be submitted electronically by the last day of the semester.
 In order to submit the forms electronically, you will need to save the form on your computer as a .pdf file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
-DO <a href="mailto:NOT submit the form using the "Submit Form" button in the right upper corner of the document.
+DO NOT submit the form using the "Submit Form" button in the right upper corner of the document.
+It is critical that when submitting the electronic forms that they be submitted using the correct naming conventions outlined below.
 Dr. Philip Kaatz can be contacted at either philipk@mesalands.edu or 575.461.4413 x128 if you have any questions about your electronic submittals.